rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-air-gap-upgrade/_index.md

 ---
 To upgrade an air gapped Rancher Server, update your private registry with the latest Docker images, and then run the upgrade command.

+## Prerequisites

+**v2.0.7+ upgrades only:** starting in v2.0.7, Rancher introduced the `system` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
+During upgrade to v2.0.7+, Rancher expects these namespaces to be unassigned from all projects.
+Before beginning upgrade, check your system namespaces to make sure that they're unassigned to [prevent cluster networking issues]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/namespace-migration/#preventing-cluster-networking-issues).

 ## Upgrading An Air Gapped Rancher Server

 1. Follow the directions in Air Gap Installation to [pull the Docker images]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/#release-files) required for the new version of Rancher.